Skip to main content

 What is supported decision-making?

-Supported decisionmaking (SDM) is a tool that allows people with disabilities to retain their decisionmaking capacity by choosing supporters to help them make choices.
+Supported decision-making (SDM) is a tool that allows people with disabilities to retain their decision-making capacity by choosing supporters to help them make choices.
 A person using SDM selects trusted advisors, such as friends, family members, or professionals, to serve as supporters.
-The supporters agree to help the person with a disability understand, consider, and communicate decisions, giving the person with a disability the tools to make their own, informed, decisions.
+The supporters agree to help the person with a disability understand, consider, and communicate decisions, giving the person with a disability the tools to make their own informed decisions.
 (ACLU)

 GUARDIANSHIP/